RoseauTechnologies/Roseau_Load_Flow/doc/usage/Data_Exchange.md

 ## Power Factory

-Importing PowerFactory networks in `roseau-load-flow` can be done using the _DIgSILENT Interface for Geographical Informations Systems_ (DGS) JSON format.
+Importing PowerFactory networks in `roseau-load-flow` can be done using the _DIgSILENT Interface for Geographical Information Systems_ (DGS) JSON format.

 The following components are currently supported: